zkid18/DRL4Recsys/README.md

 <img src="https://user-images.githubusercontent.com/8243154/94359779-03217580-00e4-11eb-84f9-dd0c3ca68fb9.png">
 - To address the functional requirements of a simulator, we design our Simulator for OFfline leArning and evaluation (SOFA), a debiased simulator consisting of two components: (i) a debiased user-item rating matrix to present users’ preference on items, and (ii) a userchoice model to simulate user feedback, and provide the updated state and immediate reward to RS
   - The debiased user-item rating matrix is produced by the IBMS where we apply Propensity-Scored Matrix Factorization (MF-IPS)
-  - The user-choice modelsimulates user feedback on the item being recommended from the RS, and provides the updated state and immediate reward to RS
+  - The user-choice model simulates user feedback on the item being recommended from the RS, and provides the updated state and immediate reward to RS
 - Datasets: Yahoo R3, Coat
 - For the policy used in the experiments, we use a basic DQN policy with a Gated Recurrent Unit(GRU)-based network to encode discrete state and approximate action-value function.